EpiLink/EpiLink/docs/MaintainerGuide.md

 * `id`: The ID of the server this entry represents
 * `roles`: The [role specifications](#discord-server-role-specification) for the server.
 * `enableWelcomeMessage` *(optional, true by default)*: True if a welcome message should be sent to users who join the server but are not authenticated.
 False if no welcome message should be sent.
 The exact content of the message is determined
-* `welcomeEmbed`: The embed that is sent to users who join a Discord server but are not authenticated through this EpiLink instance.
+* `welcomeEmbed` *(optional, `~` by default)*: The embed that is sent to users who join a Discord server but are not authenticated through this EpiLink instance.
 Use the [Discord embed configuration](#discord-embed-configuration) to configure it, or set it to `~` (or remove it entirely) to use the default message.
-* `stickyRoles`: A list of EpiLink roles that the bot will *not* remove, even if it is determined that users should not have them.
+* `stickyRoles` *(optional, empty list by default)*: A list of EpiLink roles that the bot will *not* remove, even if it is determined that users should not have them.
 EpiLink will still be able to add them if necessary.
 This list applies to this server only.
-The same option also exists for all servers. *(since version 0.6.0)*
+The same option also exists for all servers. *(since version 0.6.0)* Since version 0.6.1, sticky roles are ignored for banned users (so banned users will lose *all* of their EpiLink roles).

 #### Discord server role specification